 State law recognizes the vital role local governments play in the supply and affordability of housing.
 Each local government in California is required to adopt a comprehensive, long-term General Plan for the physical development of the city or county.
 The Housing Element is one of the seven mandated elements of the General Plan.
 Housing Element law, first enacted in 1969, mandates that local governments plan to meet the existing and projected housing needs of all economic segments of the community.
 The law recognizes that, in order for the private market to adequately address housing needs, local governments must adopt land use plans and regulatory systems that provide opportunities for, and do not unduly constrain, housing development.
-As a result, housing policy in California rests largely upon the effective implementation of local General Plans and, in particular, local Housing Elements.
-Housing Element law also requires the California Department of Housing and Community Development (HCD) to review local housing elements and to report its written findings to local governments with respect to the Housing Element's conformance with state law.
+As a result, housing policy in California rests largely upon the effective implementation of local General Plans and, in particular, local Housing and Community Development (HCD) to review local housing elements and to report its written findings to local governments with respect to the Housing Element's conformance with state law.